Simple, Spanned, Striped, or Mirrored Volume: How They Are Different?

 Ideal use case: Spanned volume is ideal when the user needs a larger storage pool for their data without requiring redundancy.

 Note: To protect the spanned volume against disk failure, you can mirror the entire spanned volume onto another storage.
-It heps the original spanned volume recall the data from the mirrored volume whenever it fails.
+It helps the original spanned volume recall the data from the mirrored volume whenever it fails.

 3. Striped Volume